 With his status as the premier fast bowler of his generation being undisputed, now the interest has shifted to debating his position in the list of all-time greats.

-Dale is in the South African 2016 World T20 Squad in March 2016 and will be playing in the IPL 2016 for The Gujarat Lions.
+Dale is in the South African 2016 World T20 Squad in March 2016 and played in the IPL 2016 for The Gujarat Lions.

 On the 5th August 2019 Dale announced his retirement from Test cricket, to focus on limited-overs cricket.